 © The Author

 De Weese, Bill Carl, "Variables influencing recent high school graduates' choice of postsecondary proprietary schools or community colleges: A study of business administration and related curricula at the Virginia Beach campuses of Commonwealth College and Tidewater Community College" (1989).
 Dissertations, Theses, and Masters Projects.
+William & Mary.
 Paper 1539618894.